 - Construction - Government - Trade, Transportation, and Utilities (includes Retail) - Natural Resource and Mining - Manufacturing - 2.3.
-Raise awareness of opportunities for Lee County employers to participate in the Workforce Matters Coalition to identify/articulate their joint training needs, serve in advisory roles for CTE programs, and participate in other career awareness and readiness activities. - 2.4.
+Raise awareness of opportunities for Lee County employers to participate in the workforce and education committee to identify/articulate their joint training needs, serve in advisory roles for CTE programs, and participate in other career awareness and readiness activities. - 2.4.
 Distribute Lee County's workforce profile and make presentations on labor market conditions and trends in Lee County to the above partners and other essential stakeholders, such as school districts and interested community organizations. - 2.5.
 Consider developing new Career Lattice system based on other entry-level jobs that are common entry points for workers in Lee County, including occupations in mining/extraction, agriculture, retail, and building grounds and maintenance.
+These could include farmworkers, fast food and counter workers, cashiers, retail salespersons, janitors and cleaners, and other low-wage workers.